AI use in award entries – research by The Independent Awards Standards Council

 Two judges made interesting suggestions as to how awards might evolve in response:

-- “I think award questions in future will need to be modified to promote greater creativity and personal input which may only be able to come from the writer’s personal knowledge.”
+- “I think award questions in future will need to be modified to promote greater creativity and personal input, which may only be able to come from the writer’s personal knowledge.”

-- “If we need to we could include a personal presentation/ Q&A as part of the process (or other human elements)”
+- “If we need to, we could include a personal presentation/ Q&A as part of the process (or other human elements).”

 The importance of clarity and transparency

-Clearly policies on AI-generated content are already in place or being considered – by over half of awards represented by the respondents.
-So a practice that is still in its infancy.
-12.5% of awards organisers said “Yes – we had a rule in our most recent programme”, 21.9% said “Yes – we will probably have a rule in our next programme” and a further 18.8% ticked “Yes – we will probably have a rule some time in the future”.
+Clearly policies on AI-generated content are already in place or being considered by over half of awards represented by the respondents.
+So, a practice that is still in its infancy.
+12.5% of awards organisers said: “Yes – we had a rule in our most recent programme”, 21.9% said: “Yes – we will probably have a rule in our next programme”, and a further 18.8% ticked: “Yes – we will probably have a rule sometime in the future”.

-Only 28.1% of awards organisers ticked “No, we do not have a rule and have no plans to introduce one”.
+Only 28.1% of awards organisers ticked: “No, we do not have a rule and have no plans to introduce one”.
 The remainder were undecided.

 Examples of rules already in place are: